TassoInMusicProject/tasso-website/analysis/melisma/index.md

 		<b>Score:</b>
 	</td>
 	<td class="score">
-		14% of notes are in a melisma
+		14% of notes are in a melisma, A: 14%
 	</td>
 </tr>